jspecify/jspecify/docs/docs/spec.md

 > authors make this choice by choosing how to handle "[multiple worlds]."
 >
 > Suppose that a tool wants to determine whether it will allow `null` to be
-> assigned to a field of a given type.
+> assigned to a field of base type `String`.
 To do so, it can ask whether it is
 > "comfortable" treating the field type's nullness operator like `UNION_NULL`.
 >
 > -   If the nullness operator *is* `UNION_NULL`, then the assignment should